babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 [TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertant pressure from the community to keep the implementation as-is instead of improving/changing it for fear of breaking existing code or fragmentation (for example, using a different symbol like `#` for decorators instead of `@`).

-People joke that developers that use Babel are using "BabelScript" instead of JavaScript, implying that somehow once a Babel plugin is made for a certain feature, that must mean it’s "fixed" or officially part of the language already (which is not true).
+People joke that developers who use Babel are using "BabelScript" instead of JavaScript, implying that somehow once a Babel plugin is made for a certain feature, that must mean it’s "fixed" or officially part of the language already (which is not true).
 For some, the first question that people think of when they see a new syntax or idea (Stage -1 😂) is whether there's a Babel plugin for it.

 Having presets for proposals so early in the process may imply to people that these proposals are guaranteed to move forward or have a stable implementation.